-Note: The SSCC would be represented on a label with a format depicted in Section 6.4.
+Note: The SSCC would be represented on a label with a format depicted in Section 5.4.

-12.5 Plumbing Industry Implementation Issues
+11.5 Plumbing Industry Implementation Issues

-In some circumstances the option to physically apply a bar code to a trade item is neither possible nor practical, for example, tiny screws and nuts sold individually.
-In other cases the trade item sold between trading partners is then broken down further into variable sizes the size of which is dictated by the consumer.
-These trade items may require additional thought as to the final processes required to either on-sell, mark or in fact identify them using GS1 standards.
+In some circumstances the option to physically apply a barcode to a trade item is neither possible nor practical, for example, tiny screws and nuts sold individually.
+In other cases the trade item sold between trading partners are then broken down further into variable sizes the size of which is dictated by the consumer.
+These trade items may require additional thought as the final processes required to either on sell, mark or in fact identify them using GS1 standards.